CIEmetaSchemas/CIEmetaDigitalProduct/v4/docs/README.md

 Example:
 ![image](https://user-images.githubusercontent.com/102721116/193690308-590e5880-9dba-4625-a18f-71b67288b070.png)

 Recommendation: The standard data format for CIE data table is CSV according RFC4180 (https://datatracker.ietf.org/doc/html/rfc4180 ), without header line.
 The fields are separated by comma.
 Other formats can be included however, a reference to the format description shall be provided.
+"Nan" shall be used iIn case a value is not defined in a data-table

 |ID|Property|Obligation|
 |---|---|---|